itprohelper/mybp/README.md

 MAIL_PASSWORD=<your_mail_server_password>
 ```
 ## Things I need to fix/create
-1. Email registration/reset password is not working.
-2. Make username the email.
-Remove username field.
-3. Create calendar view for blood preassure readings.
+1. Create calendar view for blood preassure readings.
-4. Allow users to email readings.
+2. Allow users to email readings.
-5. Show last three readings at home page once the user is logged in.
-6. Migrate to MySQL/Postgres.
+3. Migrate to MySQL/Postgres.
 What do you recommend for a simple database?

 ## Notes
 I implemented the SSL using Letsencrypt.
+I pointed the certs location in the docker-compose yml file.
 It was tricky, but I did it.
 I tried to use the help of AI, but it wasn't really helpful.
 I eneded up looking for old notes and doing online searches.

 ## More details are coming soon.
 I also write some brief tutorials on different subjects hoping to help somebody.